AnastasiaFab/TOMO/README.md

 * Portable
 * Easy
 * Fun
-* and it tuns on batteries for a week!
+* and it runs on batteries for a week!

 ### Project team: